 Asexual cycle of plasmodium

 Asexual cycle is completed in 3-stages which occurs in RBCs and liver cells in human.
-When female Anopheles mosquito bites a healthy man followed by release of sporozoite into man’s blood, it then marks the beginning of asexual reproduction in man.
+When female Anopheles mosquito carrying plasmodium parasite bites a healthy man, the sporozoite are released into human blood.
+This marks the beginning of asexual reproduction in man.
 The 3-stages of asexual reproduction are:

 - Pre-erythrocytic Cycle